Image-based computational system for guiding ablation treatment of atrial arrhythmias

 Main objectives of the current project are to:

-Create patient-specific probability maps for the locations of AF drivers – target maps for CA therapy
+Simulate patient-specific probability maps for the locations of AF drivers – target maps for CA therapy;

-Validate the model predictions using patient electro-anatomical mapping and imaging data and known clinical outcomes, and
+Validate the model predictions using patient electro-anatomical mapping and imaging data and known clinical outcomes;

-Develop a CA guidance system that integrates patient MRI data with the predicted target maps and ablation lesion patterns to inform therapy.
+Develop a CA guidance system that integrates patient MRI data with the the predicted ablation lesion patterns to inform therapy.

-We will use MRI data from 50 AF patients acquired at St Thomas’.
+We will use MRI data from 100 AF patients.
 An efficient workflow has been developed in our group to reconstruct 3D atrial geometry and fibrosis distribution from LGE MRI, and to create image-based 3D atrial models.
-The workflow will be applied to each of 50 cases, and the resulting models will be used to simulate multiple AF scenarios.
+The workflow will be applied to each of 100 cases, and the resulting models will be used to simulate multiple AF scenarios.
 The most likely special locations of AF drivers across scenarios will be recorded to create a patient-specific CA target map.
 The targets will be used to simulate optimal CA scenarios for each patient, which aims to minimise the procedure time and the damage to atrial mechanical function.
-The latter will be facilitated by 3D atrial mechanics simulations using our CHeart platform.
-The simulated electrical activations and mechanical strains will be validated against electro-anatomical mapping and Cine MRI data from the same patients.
-The predicted CA patterns will be validated by cross-correlation with the actual CA patterns applied to treat these patients and outcomes of a 1-year monitoring of the AF recurrence.
+The latter will be facilitated by 3D cardiac mechanics simulations using our CHeart platform.
+The simulated electrical activations and CA patterns will be validated against electro-anatomical mapping data from the same patients.
+Advanced deep learning algorithm will then be trained using all the patient imaging and image-based modelling data to provide an efficient tool for predicting patient-specific CA lesions.

 The image-based computational workflow will be integrated with commercial systems for therapy guidance developed by our two industry partners, Galgo Medical and Abbott.
 Galgo’s ADAS software, which will be used as a framework, is fully compatible with Abbott’s EnSite Precision™ system used for cardiac intervention guidance in the clinics worldwide.
 Hence, novel technology developed in this project will be integrated with this advanced system, enabling its delivery at the point of care for the benefit of clinicians and patients.